“The only thing I know is this: I am full of wounds and still standing on my feet.” – Nikos Kazantzakis

 Do you work at a bilingual school?
 What does that mean to you?
 What does that mean according to the Comunidad of Madrid?

 “I do work at a bilingual school in Tres Cantos, a suburb in northern Madrid.
-I like the concept of bilingual schools and wish we had them in USA.
+I like the concept of bilingual schools and wish we had them in the USA.
 There are some flaws with it, for example teaching Spanish history in English makes it feel distant for the kids, but overall I think the concept is excellent.”

 What standards are your classroom teachers using to measure the performance of their students?

-“Other than overall competency of the material, the 3rd, 5th and 6th-grade teachers are using the Cambridge School language proficiency materials to measure the kids’ English skills.
+“Other than overall competency of the material, the 3rd, 5th and 6th-grade teachers are using the Cambridge Assessment language proficiency materials to measure the kids’ English skills.
 The test preparation pretty much dominates the time I spend with the kids and it is a measure that determines which secondary school the kids go to after primary.”

 Does your school have a set of shared goals and expectations for what knowledge and skills will help their students succeed and finding purpose?